neuralvis/elpa-mirror/stable-melpa/org-pretty-tags-readme.txt

 - Activate the mode with {C-u M-x org-pretty-tags-mode RET}.
 - Deactivate the mode with {C-u -1 M-x org-pretty-tags-mode RET}.

-The same commands in an Org agenda buffer perform in the same way as stated above for _every_ Org mode buffer.
+- Toggle the global-mode with {M-x org-pretty-tags-global-mode RET}.

-- Toggle the mode in every buffer with {M-x org-pretty-tags-mode-global RET}.
+- Activate the global-mode in every buffer with {C-u M-x org-pretty-tags-global-mode RET}.
-- Activate the mode in every buffer with {C-u M-x org-pretty-tags-mode-global RET}.
+- Deactivate the global-mode in every buffer with {C-u -1 M-x org-pretty-tags-global-mode RET}.

-- Deactivate the mode in every buffer with {C-u -1 M-x org-pretty-tags-mode-global RET}.
+Refresh agenda buffers (key =g= or =r=) to follow the latest setting of pretty tags in the buffers.

 Use {M-x customize-variable RET org-pretty-tags-surrogate-strings RET} to define surrogate strings for tags.
 E.g. add the pair "money", "$$$".